-What it offers: The protagonist travels to Paris and Amsterdam and the journey turns out to be a rewarding experience where she makes new friends, meets people of diverse cultures, shares a room in a travel hostel and more importantly, re-discovers herself.
-A charming performance from actress Kangana Ranaut.
-This one is truly entertaining and I recommend every girl to watch it (and the guys too!).
+Kangana Ranaut travels to Paris and Amsterdam and the journey turns out to be a rewarding experience where she makes new friends, meets people of diverse cultures, shares a room in a travel hostel and more importantly, re-discovers herself.
+It’s a charming performance from Kangana and a truly entertaining film.
+I recommend every girl to watch it (and the guys too!).

-Three backpackers head towards a secret beach in Thailand for a wild experience.
+Three backpackers head to a secret beach in Thailand for a wild experience.

-What it offers: Panned by critics, this one is still worth a watch for showcasing and making popular the exotic Maya Bay (Ko Phi Phi Ley) in Thailand.
-The film has a cult following and will be liked by backpackers who get an adrenaline rush from experimenting with unknown unheard locations.
+Panned by critics, The Beach is still worth a watch for making popular the exotic Maya Bay (Ko Phi Phi Ley) in Thailand.
+The film has a cult following and will be liked by backpackers who get an adrenaline rush from experimenting with unknown unheard of locations.

-Set against the backdrop of Barcelona in Spain is a rom-com love story; NO! love triangle, quadrangle or may be pentagon; leave it to you to decide.
+Set against the backdrop of Barcelona in Spain is a rom-com love story; NO! love triangle, quadrangle or may be pentagon – you decide.

 Two strangers get chatty on a train, sense a connection and spend the night together in Vienna before they go their separate ways.
 In its sequel, they co-incidentally meet nine years later in Paris and spend the rest of the day together.

-What it offers: The leads simply stroll around the streets in Vienna and Paris speaking about their lives, experiences and perspectives on love.
-The cities almost act like a mute spectator to their conversations.
+The leads simply stroll around the streets in Vienna and Paris speaking about their lives, experiences and perspectives on love.
+The cities act like a mute spectator to their conversations.
 Besides, most people have at some point in time thought of interacting with a stranger who knew less of them.
-Admit it !
+Admit it 😛

 Two American strangers have a chance meeting in a hotel bar in Tokyo, befriend each other and explore the capital among a swarm of Japanese locals.